axieinfinity/ronin-documentation/docs/validators/setup/cli.md

   </TabItem>
 </Tabs>

-This command starts `ronin` in full sync mode, causing it to download more data in exchange for avoiding processing the entire history of the Ronin network.
+This command starts `ronin` in full sync mode, causing it to download all blocks from the start of the Ronin network and execute all transactions in these blocks.

 ### Configuration